graalvm/vscode-extensions/graalvm/index.md

 * [Built-in Debug Adapter Protocol](#built-in-debug-adapter-protocol)
 * [Extension Settings](#extension-settings)

-[GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) extension provides a full-fledged support for the Java language and includes the GraalVM runtime with both just-in-time and ahead-of-time compilers, making it a comfortable and convenient integrated development environment to work with.
+[GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) extension provides full-fledged support for the Java language and includes the GraalVM runtime with both just-in-time and ahead-of-time compilers, making it a comfortable and convenient integrated development environment.
 Besides Java, this extension enables a polyglot environment in VS Code and provides full editing and debugging capabilities for JavaScript and Node.js, Python, R, and Ruby languages.
 The extension provides the wizard to install GraalVM and to simplify configuring the development environment.

 The GraalVM Tools for Java extension in combination with the [GraalVM Tools for Micronaut extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut), brings native support for the Micronaut framework in VS Code and many more possibilities for Java developers.

-Note: The extension is Technology Preview, and the development team is actively working on further improvements to provide better usability for developers.
+Note: The extension is a Technology Preview, and the development team is actively working on further improvements to provide better usability for developers.

 ## Extension Installation